Subject: Food

 Published in 2026

-Systematic review of 1,331 articles (1991-2024) using text mining techniques to identify seven major research themes on pig welfare.
+Systematic review of 1,331 articles (1991-2024) using text mining techniques to identify seven major research Subjects on pig welfare.
 It reveals a rapid expansion in scientific outputs dominated by Europe and highlights key topics such as tail docking, transport and weaning.

 Document Types: Scientific review